2nd AITA/IATA International Online Festival of Amateur Theatre

 in national festivals.

 Producer specializing in amateur theater.
-She is the President of the Finnish AITA Center, and is involved in supporting Finnish amateur theater and international cooperation.
+She is the Vice President of AITA/IATA asbl., President of the Finnish AITA Center, and is involved in supporting Finnish amateur theater and international cooperation.
 Sofia began her theatrical career as the head of the theater department at the school for young theater enthusiasts and has since continued to contribute to the development of youth theater.
 She currently works for the Finlands Svenska Ungdomsförbund, which is a youth association dedicated to cultural youth work.
 There, she works as a theater coordinator and organizes events, training, and international collaborations for theater groups

 Artistic Director, theater teacher.
 He taught drama and acting at various levels.
 He was the President of the International Project Drama in Education.
 In 1992, he founded Theatretrain, a company offering performing arts training for children and young people, which always results in large-scale international theater projects involving young actors from different countries at the most prestigious theater venues in London.
 This year, his book “100 days of developing the mind of the performer ” is published.